 Article II.
 Registered Name, Office and Corporate Seal

-The organization shall be incorporated under the laws of the Province of Ontario and shall be known as the York Simcoe Minor Football Association, and shall operate under the name of Young Bucs or any other name that the Board of Directors may approve from time to time.
+The organization shall be incorporated under the laws of the Province of Ontario and shall be known as the York Simcoe Minor Football Association, and shall operate under the name of Young Bucs York Region Lions Football Association or YRFA or any other name that the Board of Directors may approve from time to time.

-The Registered Office of the Association shall be in the Town of Newmarket
+The Registered Office of the Association shall be in the Town of Aurora.

 1